Yoav666s/dnd-wiki/_pages/reckonfall.md

 In combat, you can do all kinds of stuff.
 I'll figure it out, don't you worry.

 ## Attacking
-When you attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick), you roll with a DT equal to the opponent's DR. The DR changes based on the Attribute that is required to resist or evade the attack.
+When you attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT equal to the opponent's DR.